Tesla Agile Development: Version 8.0 Software and Product Management at its best.

 One thing is for sure, with Tesla Agile development redefining how car companies have to compete we’ll all benefit from better and safer cars sooner rather than later.

-If you would like to learn more about Agile development methodologies, take our new training course: Agile Excellence for Product Managers and Product Owners.
+If you would like to learn more about Agile development methodologies, take our new training course: Agile Excellence for Product Managers and Product Owners, available in-person or as an online self-study course.